The Complete List of 30+ Mobile Testing Tutorials:

-As with any application, Mobile application testing is also very important, as clientele is usually in millions for a certain product – and a product with bugs is never appreciated.
-It often results in monetary losses, legal issue and irreparable brand image damage.
+As with any application, Mobile application testing is also very important, as the clientele is usually in millions for a certain product – and a product with bugs is never appreciated.
+It often results in monetary losses, legal issue, and irreparable brand image damage.

 Basic Difference Between Mobile and Desktop Application Testing:

-Few obvious aspects that sets mobile app testing apart from the desktop testing
+Few obvious aspects that set mobile app testing apart from the desktop testing

-- On desktop, the application is tested on a central processing unit.
-On a mobile device, the application is tested on handsets like Samsung, Nokia, Apple and HTC.
+- On the desktop, the application is tested on a central processing unit.
+On a mobile device, the application is tested on handsets like Samsung, Nokia, Apple, and HTC.

 - Mobile device screen size is smaller than desktop.

 - Mobile devices have less memory than desktop.